ArduPilot/ardupilot_wiki/plane/source/docs/guide-elevon-plane.rst

 The amount the stick input value is multiplied is given by:

-Multiplier in % = 100 + | MIXING_OFFSET |
+Multiplier in % = 100 + | :ref:`MIXING_OFFSET<MIXING_OFFSET>` |

-So, if MIXING_OFFSET = 100 then roll inputs will be multiplied by 2...so when the aileron stick is deflected halfway, full throw will be effectively input.CAUTION: Roll stick inputs above half will have no further effect.
+So, if :ref:`MIXING_OFFSET<MIXING_OFFSET>` = 100 then roll inputs will be multiplied by 2...so when the aileron stick is deflected halfway, full throw will be effectively input.CAUTION: Roll stick inputs above half will have no further effect.